tacoss/sastre/README.md

 Any returned value is placed into the final module definition, as their lexical scope makes this DI pattern works.

 > Provider files are complementary, you're not required to use them to benefit from the `Resolver` implementation.

+## Hooks

+Modules resolved can be changed or modified by custom decorators.

+&mdash; **before**

+Once `scanFiles()` is done, use this hook to modify or change the original definition received.

+&mdash; **after**

+Once a definition is unwrapped and still unlocked, use this hook to modify or change the final definition built.

+> Both operations will run once and only affect top-level definitions.

 ## FAQ's